mluds/bcc/docs/special_filtering.md

 This feature is useful for integrating bcc tools in external projects.

-# Demonstrations of filtering by namespace
+## Filtering by mount by namespace

 The BPF hash map can be created by: